kris2475/Smoke-Detector/README.md

 The project uses a fire detector dataset that is found on kaggle.
 It uses a number of sensor measurements to predict whether or not there is a fire present.

 ## DATA
-The dataset that I used was uploaded to Kaggle (https://www.kaggle.com/code/dhavalrupapara/smoke-detection-using-machine-learning/input)
+The dataset that I used was downloaded directly from Kaggle (https://www.kaggle.com/code/dhavalrupapara/smoke-detection-using-machine-learning/input)

 ## MODEL
 I trained five models for comparison: Logistic Regression; Decision Tree classifier; Random Forest classifier; Support Vector Machine classifier; and Gradient Boost.
 All models performed exceptionally well, scoring almost 100 %.